The travelogue to South Sudan

 Finally, after years of dreaming, I was ready to step into one of Africa’s most perilous countries and embrace this exciting challenge.

-Episode 1-5: What is life like in African tribes?
-Best Things to do in Salzburg Germany Be Alone but Be a Man
+Episode 1-8: Working Away Things to do in Mexico City Canada Be Alone but Be a Man

 read more